lucasjinreal/alfred/README.md

 - 2050-: *to be continue*;

+- **2020.09.27**:

+    Now, yolo and VOC can convert to each other, so that using Alfred you can:

+    - convert yolo2voc;
+    - convert voc2yolo;
+    - convert voc2coco;
+    - convert coco2voc;

+    By this, you can convert any labeling format of each other.

 - 2020-09-08: After a long time past, **alfred** got some updates:

     We providing `coco2yolo` ability inside it.
 Users can run this command convert your data to yolo format: